Whichever option you choose, the fund you support or create will make an impact on our communities needs.

 □ An HAF agreement signed by the officers of your Organization’s

 □ The Board minutes in which your Board of Directors voted to

 □ A copy of your organization’s federal tax exemption letter.

 □ The initial assets from which you would like to begin your

 fund (minimum $10,000)

 □ A logo or image and your fund description for the

-Chris Witt, Director of Donor Services and Planned Giving at Humboldt Area Foundation is here to answer any questions you may have by calling 707-442-2993.
+Our Donor Services team is here to answer any questions you may have by calling 707-442-2993.
 Foundation staff looks forward to working with you to establish your fund.